ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

       1 passing (499ms)

-Excellent -- we have a working test environment!
+Excellent!
+We have a working test environment!

-In the next post in this series, I'll write some Transmission-domain tests.
+In the next post in this series,
+I'll finally get to adding real tests.
-We'll look at some of the limitations of running tests in Node, and alternatives to work around those limitations.
+I'll also look at some limitations of testing in Node and what alternatives exist.

 Other articles on Mocha and Chai that I found useful:
 [1](https://nicolas.perriault.net/code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/)
 [2](https://www.sitepoint.com/unit-test-javascript-mocha-chai/)